What does the Bible say

-Q. Both myself and the man I am dating are Christians.
-We were planning on being married but now he says he wants a premarital contract.
+Question: Both myself and the man I am dating are Christians.
+We were planning on being married but now he says he wants one of those prenuptial agreements.
 He says he lost half his assets in a previous divorce and he's not going to let that happen again.
 I am against this.
 What does the Bible say?

-A. It is true, admittedly, that the Bible never deals with the subject of marriage contracts with built-in clauses regulating the disposal of assets and the custody of children, etc., in the event of divorce.
+Answer: It is true, admittedly, that the Bible never deals with the subject of marriage contracts (prenuptial agreements) with built-in clauses regulating the disposal of assets and the custody of children, etc., in the event of divorce.
 However, there is a problem with them intrinsically from a Christian viewpoint.
-Marriage should be lifelong, and the grounds for divorce and remarriage are very narrow when those married are both Christians (e.g. adultery), which is why Jesus gave a warning:
+Marriage should be lifelong, and the grounds for divorce and remarriage are very narrow when those married are both Christians (e.g. adultery), which is why Jesus gave a warning.

-"The Pharisees also came to Him (Jesus), testing Him, and saying to Him, "Is it lawful for a man to divorce his wife for just any reason?"
-And He answered and said to them, "Have you not read that He whomade them at the beginning 'made them male and female,' and said, 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'?
+'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'?
 So then, they are no longer two but one flesh.
 THEREFORE WHAT GOD HAS JOINED TOGETHER, LET NOT MAN SEPARATE."
+(Matthew 19)

 Although a Christian couple could divorce on other grounds, neither partner could marry anyone else then.

-A prenuptial agreement is a built-in way for a couple marrying to "cross their fingers" when saying, "I do."
-But if a couple conditionalizes their commitment to each other, that by itself can help cause what is feared ahead of time and covered in the prenuptial agreement.
+A prenuptial agreement is a built-in way for a couple to marry "with their fingers crossed" when saying, "I do."
+If a couple makes their commitment to each other CONDITIONAL, then that by itself can help cause what is feared ahead of time and covered in the prenuptial.
 It shows a lack of commitment to the other partner in such a fundamentally important and intimate relationship to have such mental reservations in advance of committing to him or her.
-Furthermore, there is always the issue of materialism here.
+Furthermore, there is always the issue of materialism that must be addressed.

-We as Christians shouldn't be so terribly upset if half of our assets are lost, if we take seriously what our Savior taught against prioritizing the acquisition of material wealth.
+We, as Christians, should not be so terribly upset if half of our assets are lost, if we take seriously what our Savior taught against prioritizing the acquisition of material wealth.
 Are we put on earth to serve Mammon (money, wealth) instead of God, and to heap up treasures on earth (Matthew 6:19 - 33)?
-This is a hard thing to say, but it's worth serious consideration even when a man or woman may be very wealthy: Are we really willing to let go it if we had to?
+This is a hard thing to say, but it's worth serious consideration even when a man or woman may be very wealthy.
+We must be willing to let go of what we own if we have to.